Kavignon/Problem-Solving-Made-Functional/README.md

 ==============
 There are a lot of free material online, and this repository will try to centralize some of them.
 To make sure it doesn't get bigger than it needs to be, we'll keep it lean whenever it's possible.
 We don't need multiple instances of the same kind of problems that are solved with an hashma if they are **similar**.

-The material will come from resouces such
+The material will come from resouces such as:

 * [System Design Primer](https://github.com/donnemartin/system-design-primer)
 * [The Algorithm design manual](http://www.algorist.com/)